The Beginner’s Guide to Wedding Videography

 • Faster Turnaround

-As you can see, most of the packages were based on how long I was required to shoot, the number of videographers, the length of the edit, etc. I also added additional fees for other material that could interest the wedding party.
+As you can see, most of the packages were based on how long I was required to shoot, the number of videographers, the length of the edit, etc. I also added fees for other materials that could interest the wedding party.

 These sample packages are just a guide to help you decide what you can charge.
 You can increase or decrease your prices if you feel it is warranted.
-I’ve shot weddings for much cheaper when I was earlier in my career.
+I shot weddings much cheaper earlier in my career.

-What you charge a company as a freelancer will highly depend on the job.
-I have been hired for several weddings in the $40 to $75 an hour range.
+What you charge a company as a freelancer will depend highly on the job.
+I have been hired for several weddings at $40 to $75 an hour.

 You will need to decide what makes sense for you.
-You really need to consider what it costs to run your business, what your general living expenses are, and what are your goals for the future.
+Consider the cost of running your business, your general living expenses, and your goals for the future.

-If you consistently shoot weddings you can expect to make a decent wage throughout the year.
-Most videographers can make $40,000 to $75,000 a year depending on the location.
-One of the benefits of freelancing is you can make as much or a little as you desire.
+If you consistently shoot weddings, you can expect to earn a decent wage annually.
+Depending on the location, most videographers can make $40,000 to $75,000 a year.
+One of the benefits of freelancing is you can make as much or as little as you desire.

 Conclusion

 Use this article as a guide to get you started, but going out into the field is the best way to figure it out.
-Be patient, learn from your successes and mistakes, and in time you will be on your way to a profitable business.
+Be patient, learn from your successes and mistakes, and be on your way to a profitable business.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.